30 Practical Paris Travel Tips You Need To Know

 Looking for something shopping-related?

 The neighborhood of Le Marais is loaded with very hip and fashionable boutiques, yet the neighborhood is a million times more down-to-earth than the Champs-Elysées.
-There’s something for everyone here!

-Consider getting the Go City Paris Pass.
+Get the Go City Paris attraction pass.

 If you want to visit a lot of attractions while in Paris but have started to realize that all the attraction fees are really adding up, I have a solution for you!